AramZS/thespin/text-datagrid/Item-RitualDagger.markdown

 brief: A curvey delicate looking dagger you reclaimed from some nasty rituals.
 ---

 A curvey delicate looking dagger you reclaimed from some nasty rituals.
-It's inlaid with gold and silver.
+It's inlaid with gold, silicon and silver.